 c.
 Resolution of Controversies.
 If any controversy between the personnel of a state and the Commission staff cannot be resolved informally between the parties, the Commission staff member shall promptly inform the executive director and provide him/her a statement of the facts and points at issue.
 If the executive director and the state concerned are unable, after appropriate consultation, to arrive at a consensus, the executive director shall report the matter first to the Co-Chairmen's Committee for action pursuant to Section 2.6.b.2.(d), and then to the Commission.

 Section 2.9–Office of Inspector General.

-The purpose of the Office of Inspector General is (1) to conduct and supervise audits and investigations relating to programs and operations of the ARC; (2) to provide leadership, coordination and recommendations for promoting economy, efficiency and effectiveness in the administration of ARC programs and to detect and prevent fraud, waste and abuse in such programs and operations; and (3) to keep the federal co-chairman and Congress fully and currently informed about problems and deficiencies in the administration of ARC's programs and operations.
-The inspector general shall carry out all activities and responsibilities required under the Inspector General Act of 1978, as amended.
+a.
+Establishment and Purpose.
+There is established within the Commission, an independent Office of the Inspector General, which shall be headed by an Inspector General appointed in accordance with this Section.
+The purpose of the Office of Inspector General is (1) to conduct and supervise audits and investigations relating to programs and operations of the ARC; (2) to provide leadership, coordination and recommendations for promoting economy, efficiency and effectiveness in the administration of ARC programs and to detect and prevent fraud, waste and abuse in such programs and operations; and (3) to keep the Commission and Congress fully and currently informed about problems and deficiencies in the administration of ARC's programs and operations.
+The Inspector General shall have no responsibility for ARC program operations and shall carry out all activities and responsibilities required under the Inspector General Act of 1978, as amended.